-While Merrimack subscribes to the philosophy that the primary responsibility of meeting college costs rests with the family, we also realizes that under present economic conditions there are families that do not have the means to send their children to a private college.
+While Merrimack subscribes to this philosophy that the primary responsibility of meeting college costs rests with the family, we also realize that under present economic conditions there are families that do not have the means to send their children to a private college.
 In recognition of this fact, Merrimack College makes every attempt to bridge the gap that may exist between family resources and college expenses.

 - Merrimack’s institutional funding is awarded based on academic performance and demonstrated financial need.

-- The Early Action and Regular admits will be considered for institutional scholarships based on their high school grade point average.
+- Both early-action and regular admits will be considered for institutional scholarships based on their high school GPA.
 The FAFSA is used for institutional need-based grants as well as federal funds.

-Merrimack attempts to meet a student’s financial need with institutional funds first followed by federal resources.
-Institutional funds are limited therefore it is not always possible to meet 100% of every student’s need.
-Priority is given to students who have financial need and have outstanding academic records.
+Merrimack attempts to meet a student’s financial need with institutional funds first, followed by federal resources.
+Institutional funds are limited; therefore, it is not always possible to meet 100 percent of every student’s need.
+Priority is given to students who have financial need and outstanding academic records.

-To continue to receive federal or state aid, the student must be making satisfactory academic progress towards a degree.
-For complete details, please refer the online SAP policy, also detailed within the Merrimack College Catalog.
+To continue to receive federal or state aid, students must make satisfactory academic progress toward their degree.
+For complete details, please refer to the online SAP policy.